 Professional Teaching Experience

-Full Professor (FERP), Cal Poly San Luis Obispo; teach modern and contemporary American literature, the modern novel, modern world literature, and creative writing; 1988–present.
+Full Professor, Cal Poly San Luis Obispo; taught modern and contemporary American literature, the modern novel, modern world literature, and creative writing; 1988–2016.

 Professor, Rainier Writing Workshop, Tacoma, WA (low-residency MFA); poetry writing, literature, and pedagogy; 2006–present (summers).